jonacko/my-first-ticket/README.md

 3. After removing all the div elements and replacing with semantic HMTL elements, the 'aside' section moved down the page.
 I tried a number of things to fix this, such as wrapping the aside into the main and reintroducing divs.

-Eventually, I changed the 'position' of the aside section, by moving it up from the bottom by 960 px (see below), however this inevitably resulted in a large gap between the main/aside section of the webpage and the footer.
+Eventually, I changed the 'position' of the aside section, by moving it up from the bottom by 960 px (see below), and this moved the 'aside' section upwards to the correct position.
+However this inevitably resulted in a large gap between the main/aside section of the webpage and the footer.
 I understand this is not an ideal solution, but it was the best fix I could manage at the time...any advice appreciated!?

 ![Alt text](https://github.com/jonacko/my-first-ticket/blob/main/Readme_images/img_6_relative.png "Image 6")